The Buckland Estate comprises about 1100 acres and over 40 tenanted houses, a significant proportion of the 250 or so homes in the Parish of Buckland.

 - the opening of a café on the tip of the peninsula overlooking the lake.

 It is hoped that the site will be used for community events and the Estate wishes to promote an annual, discounted “Friends of Buckland Park Lake” ticket.
 For those interested, there are also likely to be volunteering opportunities.

 While the site and café will generally be open all year round to walkers, it is intended that participation in other activities be primarily on the basis of club membership.
-During the Summer of 2017, a number of trial swimming and water events have been conducted in the lagoon area through the Surrey Hills Adventure Company.
+During the summer of 2017, a number of trial swimming and water events were conducted in the lagoon area through the Surrey Hills Adventure Company.
 This has indicated that there is demand for swimming and paddle boarding clubs and has had the added benefit of significantly reducing unlawful trespassing, swimming and vandalism at Buckland Park Lake, a serious problem in 2016.